 Communal areas for schools, civic and religious buildings as well as open areas for playgrounds and parks may be provided in new housing estates.
 But despite these amenities, the design of many housing estates does not really meet the practical needs of raising a family.

-It's possible to buy homes with lush landscape, with club facilities, in secured and gated enclaves, but most people would never ever be able afford them.
-My father bought our home in 1968 for RM13,000.
+It's possible to buy homes with lush landscape and club facilities, in secured and gated enclaves, but most people would never ever be able to afford them.
+My father bought our home, a terrace house, in 1968 for only RM13,000.
 Of course, prices have been going up and up, because of higher costs of labour and materials, but mainly because of the spiralling cost of a depleting resource for growing cities - land.